softwaresaved/common-form-questions/examples/opencall-application.md

 ### Question:
 ```
-How did you hear about the Fellowship Programme
+How did you hear about the Open Call
 ```

 #### Optionality: